-Brand name: Fleet Mineral Oil Enema, Kondremul Plain, Muri-Lube, Milkinol, Mineral Oil, Light, Mineral Oil, Heavy, Liqui Doss, Leader Mineral Oil Enema
+Brand names: Fleet Mineral Oil Enema, Kondremul Plain, Muri-Lube, Milkinol, Mineral Oil, ... show all 10 brands Light, Mineral Oil, Heavy, Liqui Doss, Leader Mineral Oil Enema

 Drug class: Laxatives

 Mineral oil is used to treat occasional constipation.
 The oral form is taken by mouth.
 The rectal form is used as an enema applied in the rectum.

 Mineral oil may also be used for purposes not listed in this medication guide.

 Before using mineral oil tell your doctor about all your medical conditions or allergies, all medicines you use, and if you are pregnant or breast-feeding.